-The Management Company has delegated the tasks related to the central administration of the Investment Company to Credit Suisse Fund Services (Luxembourg) S.A., a service company registered in Luxembourg, which belongs to Credit Suisse Group AG, and has authorized the latter in turn to delegate tasks wholly or partly to one or more third parties under the supervision and responsibility of the Management Company.
+The Management Company has delegated the tasks related to the central administration of the Investment Company to UBS Fund Administration Services Luxembourg S.A., a service company registered in Luxembourg, which belongs to UBS Group AG, and has authorized the latter in turn to delegate tasks wholly or partly to one or more third parties under the supervision and responsibility of the Management Company.

-As the Central Administration Agent, Credit Suisse Fund Services (Luxembourg) S.A., will assume all administrative duties that arise in connection with the administration of the Investment Company, including the issue and redemption of shares, valuation of assets, calculation of the net asset value, accounting and maintenance of the register of shareholders.
+As the UCI Administrator, UBS Fund Administration Services Luxembourg S.A., will assume all administrative duties that arise in connection with the administration of the Investment Company, in particular the issue and redemption of shares, valuation of assets, calculation and publication of the net asset value, accounting and maintenance of the register of shareholders, and handling client communications.
+In case one or several of the tasks listed above are delegated, the name of the appointed entities can be found in the "Directory".

-Fund Manager
+5 Fund Manager